HowieDuhzit/Eliza-Character-Generator/README.md

 - JSON format
 - Must contain required character definition fields

-## Sections Guide

-### Basic Information
-- Character Name: The character's full name
-- Model Provider: AI model provider name
-- Voice Model: Optional voice synthesis model identifier

-### Character Details
-- Bio: Background and personality traits
-- Lore: Character's world and history
-- Topics: Knowledge areas and interests

-### Style
-- General Style: Overall communication patterns
-- Chat Style: Conversation-specific behavior
-- Post Style: Content creation style

-### Examples
-- Message Examples: Sample interactions
-- Post Examples: Sample content posts

-### Adjectives
-- Single-word traits describing the character

 ## Troubleshooting

 ### Common Issues

+1. Installation Warnings
+   - If you see module compatibility warnings during installation, they can be safely ignored
+   - The warnings are related to experimental features but don't affect functionality

-1. Server Connection Error
+2. Server Connection Error
    - Ensure the server is running
    - Check if port 4000 is available
    - Verify your internet connection

-2. API Key Issues
+3. API Key Issues
    - Ensure your OpenRouter API key is valid
    - Check if the key is properly saved
    - Verify the key format (should start with 'sk-')

-3. File Processing Issues
+4. File Processing Issues
    - Check file format compatibility
    - Ensure files are not corrupted
    - Verify file size is reasonable